Septic planning guide

 Who this page is for

-Best for homeowners, buyers, and land shoppers who want a quick perc number but actually need to know whether the result could push the entire project into a different cost lane.
+Best for homeowners, buyers, and land shoppers who want a quick perc number but really need to know which state-specific page explains whether the result could push the project into a different cost lane.

 • The testing invoice looks small, but the real concern is what the result will do to the system choice.